What Skills Do First Time Managers Need?

 At this critical career point, a manager is still relying on their technical and functional knowledge, and they’ve probably been promoted because of their good performance.
 However there’s a whole host of competencies that they’ll now need to work with, that they might not have considered before.

-In our experience, here’s some of the critical new skills a manager needs.
+What are the critical new skills a manager needs?

 These are just a few - the skills go on!
 Networking becomes even more essential at this stage, as does decision making, work-life balance, and effective disclosure.
 Managers can sometimes feel ‘torn’ between the peer group they now manage, and finding their place in a management team, where they might still perceive themselves as a ‘representative’ of the team rather than a business leader and colleague accessing complex decision making circles.
 This can be a critical point for training and coaching to ensure the manager has what they need to become effective, and enjoy the job.
 Get in touch with BOLDLY to talk more about our first time managers accelerator programme, and our coaching offering: connect@boldly.app